ALCordeiro/personal-loan/README.md

     |     └── pages

   - cypress:
-    - e2e: here you can find all e2e tests;
+    - e2e: Contains all the e2e tests;
   - common:
     - enums: Contains the enums used in the application
     - hooks: Contains all the custom hooks used in the application